 My perseverance paid off.
 Now the sweet potato fries were all mine!
 Bwahahahaha!
 In order to fool me, the humans piled even more leaves and sticks and milkweed plants on top in hopes that I wouldn’t find those delicious morsels.

 Never underestimate the power of canine olfactory ability!
 Of course I knew exactly where they were hidden and proceeded to pick them out.

-My colleague Chester L. W. Stephens also tried to excavate these tasty edibles, but he is easily distracted, and soon left in favor of chasing an imaginary squirrel.
+My colleague Chester L. W. Spaniel also tried to excavate these tasty edibles, but he is easily distracted, and soon left in favor of chasing an imaginary squirrel.

 It took two days (and nights) for me to find them all, but find them I did!
 They were all mushy by now, but still absolutely delicious!

 Now sweet potatoes are quite safe for doggies to eat.
 In fact, our dearly departed friend Professor Braydie Spiker subsisted almost entirely on doggie food made out of sweet potatoes and duck due to her allergies.
 However, these particular sweet potatoes had been sprayed with cooking fat so that they could be baked to crispy perfection for the humans to consume.
 I must warn you, if you doggies decide to scavenge and consume food like this, you must be prepared to face the consequences.